jbloom/SARS-CoV-2_PRJNA612766/report/workflow.rst

  - {{aligner}}
 {% endfor %}

-For analysis of the viral sequences, any base calls corresponding to read sites with a Q-score of at least {{snakemake.config['minq']}} were retained, lower-quality base calls were ignored for the rest of the analysis.
+For analysis of the viral deep sequencing, any base calls corresponding to read sites with a Q-score of at least {{snakemake.config['minq']}} were retained, lower-quality base calls were ignored for the rest of the analysis.
-The pileup files from these alignments are detailed in Pileups_, which also reports any mismatches of the deep sequencing cnsensus relative to the reference genomes.
+Consensus sequences from the deep sequencing were called by requiring a depth of {{ snakemake.config['min_consensus_coverage'] }} and more than {{ snakemake.config['min_consensus_coverage'] }} of the base calls to agree on the consensus identity.
-Consensus sequences from the deep sequencing were called by requiring a depth of {{ snakemake.config.min_consensus_coverage }} and more than {{ snakemake.config.min_consensus_coverage }} of the base calls to agree on the consensus identity.
+Indels relative to the consensus are ignored, so the analysis is only identifying nucleotide substitutions.
-Indels are ignored, so the analysis is only identifying nucleotide substitutions.
+The results are summarized in `Viral deep sequencing analysis`_.

 The consensus from the deep sequencing was then aligned to the Genbank sequence reported for each sample to see if any sites differed in the deep sequencing from what was reported as the Genbank sequence.
 At sites where there were differences, the identities in closely related comparator coronavirus genomes were also analyzed.